monzo/progression-framework/frameworks/operations/ops-individual-contributor.md

         criteria:
           - "Point person for their area of expertise; does whatever is needed to unblock or support the squad and their delivery.
 Escalates and delegates appropriately."
           - "Communicates effectively to a wide range of stakeholders, e.g. sharing update with ExCo/all hands or community."
-          - "Communicates in a professional and Monzo-style way to company (presenting or online) on issues regarding their team."
+          - "Communicates in a professional and Bright-style way to company (presenting or online) on issues regarding their team."
       - level: 4
         criteria:
           - "Gathers influence and support for their work, confidently debating and defending their decisions and approach."
           - "Ensures the team has strong relationships with stakeholders, fully recognises their constraints and concerns and creates mutual recognition and trust."
           - "Explains complex concepts simply and delivers difficult messages clearly."
-          - "Seamlessly partners with other experts to drive Monzo business goals forward.
+          - "Seamlessly partners with other experts to drive Bright business goals forward.
 Drives success both within their team and within the organisation across several teams."
           - "Builds culture of knowledge sharing and documenting of information and processes."
       - level: 5
         criteria:
-          - "Articulates and unites Monzo behind a clear and compelling vision in their domain expertise."
+          - "Articulates and unites Bright behind a clear and compelling vision in their domain expertise."
           - "Takes problems and leads others to create solutions through structuring thoughts, asking the right questions and giving context"
           - "Confident, clear communicator at All Hands etc. Simplifies messages for teams."
   - name: "conduct"